jmding8/Pome76/README.md

 <details>
   <summary><b>Why row stagger?</b></summary>

- I have used a Kyria (columnar-stagger) and a Kinesis Advantage (sculpted key-well) extensively in the past but found that for me, the main advantage of these keyboards is not due to the non-standard physical layout.
-For me at least, their big strengths are:

-1. Improved comfort due to relocating the Shift and Ctrl keys away from the lower left corner, towards the center of the board (i.e. reduced ulnar deviation).
-2. Improved accessibility of the navigation keys through the use of layers (arrows, home, end, page up/down).

-These are features we can have in a row-stagger format.

-I also noticed that using a columnar-stagger or sculpted key-well board makes it difficult for me to go back to a regular keyboard.
-Since I am sometimes forced to do this (while traveling for example), it is a meaningful drawback for me.
-On balance, migrating away from row-staggered layouts just isn't worth it for me.
+I used columnar-staggered and sculpted key-well boards (Kyria and Advantage) pretty extensively in the past but found that they made it really hard to go back to a regular keyboard.
+Since I have to do this pretty often (especially while traveling), this is a pretty big drawback for me.

-Note, I do not have RSI or carpal tunnel syndrome, which may be part of why I don't find columnar-stagger or sculpted key-wells worth it.
+I also just never experienced a significant improvement in comfort or productivity from these new layouts.
+Although theoretically they should be better, it just didn't seem to translate into real world benefits for me.
+At the end of the day, I personally couldn't justify abandoning row-stagger.

+For me, moving the Shifts to the home row (S+D and K+L combos) and the modifiers to the thumb cluster basically eliminated ulnar deviation, which seemed to clear up any (admittedly minor) pain I did have.

 </details>